robotology/blocktest/README.md

 | row 6      | stop value       | N/A       | Stop value every iteration       |

 -   **expression:**
-    in this case the parameter value will start from the min value to the max value using the given increment to calculate the expression.
+    in this case, the parameter value will start from the min value to the max value using the given increment to calculate the expression.

 | Param position | Name | Default | Comment                 |
 | ---------- | ------- | ------- | ----------------------- |